Written by Dalene Heck

 If you’re a follower of any popular Instagram accounts belonging to Albertans, you will undoubtedly have seen photos of this incredible phenomenon pop up in your feed during the coldest winter months.
 As soon as the water freezes on some mountain lakes, photographers flock to bubble hot spots to capture and share them with the world.

 The spectacle is worthy of the hype.
-For several lakes in the Canadian Rockies, large white bubbles form when the temperatures dip.
+For a handful of lakes in Alberta, large white bubbles form when the temperatures dip.
 Bacteria within the water feeds on decaying organic matter and releases methane; this is what forms the bubbles.
 When the water freezes, they are trapped in the ice for a remarkable display.

 How to see Frozen Bubbles